 DEVELOPMENT & PRODUCTION HISTORY

-January 2012: Ken was invited to participate as a member of the International Jury for the 30th annual Fadjr Festival in Tehran.
+Ken was invited to participate as a member of the International Jury for the 30th annual Fadjr Festival in Tehran.
 While in Tehran he saw over 27 theatre productions and befriended many Iranians.
-Crucially he met Hossein Derekhshan, the blogfather.
+Crucially he met Hossein Derekhshan, “the blogfather.”

-December 2012: Ken travels to Kitchener Ontario, and with the assistance of the MT Space Theatre, Ken interviews 15 members of Kitchener’s Iranian community.
-All are extremely generous with their stories, but due to the political nature of How iRan many of these indiviuals wish to remain anonymous.
+Ken travels to Kitchener Ontario, and with the assistance of the MT Space Theatre, Ken interviews 15 members of Kitchener’s Iranian community.
+All are extremely generous with their stories, but due to the political nature of HowiRan many of these individuals wish to remain anonymous.

 Composer and Sound Designer Richard McDowell joins the team.